Actionable Book Summary: Sapiens by Yuval Noah Harari

 The Book In Three Or More Sentences:

-Sapiens: A Brief History of Humankind by Yuval Noah Harari explains how our hunger for more is our biggest advantage and at the same time the curse for every other living creature wandering the planet Earth.
-The book shows how we evolved from hunter-gatherers – who have used only stone and fire – to modern citizens of the world who settle for social media browsing and a 9 to 5 job.
-How the agricultural revolution enslaved us.
-Why the creation of the church was kind of necessary.
+Sapiens: A Brief History of Humankind by Yuval Noah Harari explains how our hunger for more is our biggest advantage and at the same time our biggest curse.
+The book illustrates how we evolved from hunter-gatherers – who have used only stone and fire – to modern citizens of the world who settle for social media browsing and a 9 to 5 job.
+How the agricultural revolution enslaved us?
+Why the creation of the church was kind of necessary?
 And what religion is bigger than Christianity, Buddhism, and Islam combined.
 Spoiler alert: it’s money.

 The Core Idea: